chapter nine

 • Creating enterprise-grade agents using LangGraph

-Up to this point, you've worked with Hugging Face Transformers to tackle a variety of tasks, ranging from natural language processing to image analysis and computer vision.
-Each of these tasks typically involves a specific, specialized model—for instance, a translation model for converting text between languages, or an image captioning model to generate textual descriptions of images.
+Up to this point, you’ve worked with Hugging Face transformers to tackle a variety of tasks, ranging from natural language processing (NLP) to image analysis and computer vision.
+Each of these tasks typically involves a specific, specialized model—a translation model for converting text between languages, for example, or an image captioning model to generate textual descriptions of images.

-While using specialized models works well for clearly defined tasks, it becomes increasingly difficult to manage workflows when the tasks are ambiguous, multi-step, or require dynamic decision-making.
+Although using specialized models works well for clearly defined tasks, it becomes increasingly difficult to manage workflows when the tasks are ambiguous or multistep or when they require dynamic decision-making.
 This is where agents come into play.
-Agents use large language models (LLMs) not just to perform tasks, but to reason, plan, and delegate—breaking down complex problems into smaller subtasks and calling appropriate tools or models to complete them.
+Agents use large language models (LLMs) not only to perform tasks but also to reason, plan, and delegate, breaking complex problems into smaller subtasks and calling appropriate tools or models to complete them.

-Now, you will explore the concept of agents and learn how to build one yourself.
-In particular, we will focus on constructing agents using two practical and widely applicable frameworks:
+In this chapter, you’ll explore the concept of agents and learn how to build an agent yourself.
+In particular, the chapter focuses on constructing agents using two practical and widely applicable frameworks:

 9.2 Developing agents using smolagents